mirec75/MJsNetExtensions/README.md

 base.xmlconfigbase
 And there are at least 4 of them as of April 2021.

-SWIMP / MSV3 XML request and response validation is foreseen to use this technology.
+SOAP XML request and response validation is foreseen to use this technology.
-SWIMP-CH already uses this optimized technology for request and response validation and deserialization.
+I have some projects which already use this optimized technology for request and response validation and deserialization.

 XML Deserialization provides a family of extension methods `XmlTo()` and `XmlToAndValidate()` (and derivates) to parse XML string, or load XML file, or read from XmlReader, TextReader or Stream.